apt2tell/aspireafrik/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Capstone: ASPIREAFRIK WEB DEVELOPMENT PROGRAM, 2022 SESSION
+# Capstone: &copy;AspireAfrik WEB DEVELOPMENT PROGRAM, 2022 SESSION

 > This project highlights AspireAfrik International Ltd as a leading IT firma in web development and with the latest technologies available in the industry. &copy; AspireAfrik International yearly sources renowed IT technocrats around the world to training up-coming web developers.